 Canadian labeling: Additional contraindications (not in US labeling): Hypersensitivity to ambrisentan or any component of the formulation; severe hepatic impairment (with or without cirrhosis); ALT or AST >3 times ULN at baseline; breastfeeding

-Pulmonary arterial hypertension: Adults: Oral: Initial: 5 mg once daily, with or without tadalafil; if tolerated, may increase at 4-week intervals, as tolerated and necessary, may increase either the dose of ambrisentan (maximum dose: 10 mg/day) or tadalafil (if used concomitantly).
+Pulmonary arterial hypertension: Oral: Initial: 5 mg once daily, with or without tadalafil; at 4-week intervals, as tolerated and necessary, may increase either the dose of ambrisentan (maximum dose: 10 mg/day) or tadalafil (if used concomitantly).

 Dosage adjustment for concomitant therapy: Coadministration with cyclosporine: Ambrisentan dose should not exceed 5 mg/day

 Dosing: Renal Impairment